-701.15a To sacrifice a permanent, its controller moves it from the battlefield directly to its owner's graveyard.
-A player can't sacrifice something that isn't a permanent, or something that's a permanent he or she doesn't control.
+701.16a To sacrifice a permanent, its controller moves it from the battlefield directly to its owner's graveyard.
+A player can't sacrifice something that isn't a permanent, or something that's a permanent they don't control.
 Sacrificing a permanent doesn't destroy it, so regeneration or other effects that replace destruction can't affect this action.

-701.16.
+701.17.
 Scry

-- 701.16a To "scry N" means to look at the top N cards of your library, put any number of them on the bottom of your library in any order and the rest on top of your library in any order. - 701.16b If a player is instructed to scry 0, no scry event occurs.
+- 701.17a To "scry N" means to look at the top N cards of your library, then put any number of them on the bottom of your library in any order and the rest on top of your library in any order. - 701.17b If a player is instructed to scry 0, no scry event occurs.
 Abilities that trigger whenever a player scries won't trigger.